alicevision/MeshroomMaya/doc/Documentation.v0.4.2.md

 ### **Cameras**

-To set a camera in one of the MayaMVG view, click on the corresponding thumbnail.
+To set a camera in one of the MeshroomMaya view, click on the corresponding thumbnail.

-**Tip** : If you select a camera in Maya, it automatically selects it in MayaMVG and load it in the left viewport.
+**Tip** : If you select a camera in Maya, it automatically selects it in MeshroomMaya and load it in the left viewport.
-You can also select the camera directly from MayaMVG.
+You can also select the camera directly from MeshroomMaya.

 <p align="center">
   <img src="img/cameralist.png">